opencb/opencga/docs/data-models/job.md

 | **status**<br>*Type* <br> | <p>Executor status can have the values PENDING, RUNNING, DONE and ERROR.</p> |
 | **attributes**<br>*ObjectMap* <br> | <p>You can use this field to store any other information, keep in mind this is not indexed so you cannot search by attributes.</p> |

-### Date
-You can find the Java code [here](https://github.com/opencb/opencga/tree/issue-1806/opencga-core/src/main/java/java/util/Date.java).

-### Status
+### ExecutionStatus
-You can find the Java code [here](https://github.com/opencb/opencga/tree/issue-1806/opencga-core/src/main/java/org/opencb/opencga/core/models/common/Status.java).
+You can find the Java code [here](https://github.com/opencb/opencga/tree/issue-1806/opencga-core/src/main/java/org/opencb/opencga/core/models/common/Enums/ExecutionStatus.java).

 | Field | Description |
 | :---  | :--- |